chesterz184/sigmar-garden/README.md

 You can [play it here](https://chesterz184.github.io/sigmar-garden/).

 All textures were exported from the original game.
-Thanks to the devs for the great game.
+Thanks to the devs for such a great game!

 ## usage